citusdata/citus/src/backend/distributed/README.md

 A downside of the current placement connection tracking logic is that it does not consider foreign keys to reference tables, and the fact that writes and locks can cascade from a write to a reference table.
 We have a separate subsystem for error checking those scenarios (relation_access_tracking.c), but it would be nice if they can be unified.

-## max_cached_connections_per_worker
+## citus.max_cached_connections_per_worker

 An important part of the connection management is caching at least 1 outgoing connection per worker node in the session.
 Establishing a new connection for every query is quite expensive due to SSL establishment, forking a process on the worker node, and rebuilding caches.
 Transactional workloads that have a high rate of short-running queries benefit a lot from caching connections.
 For analytical queries that take hundreds of milliseconds or more, the relative benefit is smaller, but often still noticeable.

 At the end of a transaction, the connection management logic decides which connections to keep.
 It keeps at most `citus.max_cached_connections_per_worker` regular connections that are in a healthy state, unless they are open for more than `citus.max_cached_connection_lifetime` (10 minutes by default).
 For workloads with a high rate of multi-shard queries, it can be beneficial to increase `citus.max_cached_connections_per_worker`.

-## max_shared_pool_size
+## citus.max_shared_pool_size

 **The citus.max_shared_pool_size setting can be used to limit the number of outgoing connections across processes **.
 Each session has its own set of connections to other nodes.
 We often make multiple connections to the same worker node from the same session to parallelize analytical queries, but if all session are doing that we might overload the worker nodes with connections.
 That is prevented by setting citus.max_shared_pool_size, which should be at least `citus.max_client_connections` on coordinator node, and at most `max_connections - citus.max_client_connections` on worker node.

-The principle behind citus.max_shared_pool_size is that under high concurrency (all client connections used) it converges to each process having 1 connection per node.
+The principle behind `citus.max_shared_pool_size` is that under high concurrency (all client connections used) it converges to each process having 1 connection per node.
 To do so, we distinguish between “optional” and “required” connections.
 When the executor asks the connection management layer for a connection, the first connection to a node is always required, and other connections are optional.
 If all connection slots are in use, the connection manager blocks until one is available when asking for a required connection, or returns NULL when asking for an optional connection.
 That signals to the executor that it cannot currently expand its pool.
 It may try again later.
 Most Citus code paths are tweaked to be able to complete their operation with 1 connection per node, and use local execution for local shards.

 Note that `citus.max_shared_pool_size` can only control the number of outgoing connections on a single node.
 When there are many nodes, the number of possible inbound internal connections is the sum of the `citus.max_shared_pool_size` on all other nodes.
 To ensure this does not exceed max_connections, we recommend that `sum(citus.max_client_connections) < max_connections`.